pipe-cd/actions-gh-release/README.md

 # # Config used while generating release note.
 #
 # releaseNoteGenerator:
 #   showAbbrevHash: bool            # Whether to include abbreviated hash value in release note.
 Default is false.
 #   showCommitter: bool             # Whether to include committer in release note.
 Default is true.
 #   useReleaseNoteBlock: bool       # Whether to use release note block instead of commit message.
 Default is false.
+#   useMergePullRequestParser: bool # Whether to use pull request metadata instead of commit message.
+Default is false.
 #   commitExclude:                  # Additional excludes applied while generating release note.
 #     parentOfMergeCommit: bool     # True is whether the commit is the parent commit of the matching merge commit.
 Default is false.
 #     prefixes: []string            # Matches if commit's subject is prefixed by one of the given values.
 Default is emtpy.
 #     contains: []string            # Matches if commit's body is containing one of the given values.
 Default is emtpy.
 #   commitInclude:                  # Additional includes applied while generating release note.
 #     parentOfMergeCommit: bool     # True is whether the commit is the parent commit of the matching merge commit.
 Default is false.
 #     prefixes: []string            # Matches if commit's subject is prefixed by one of the given values.
 Default is emtpy.
 #     contains: []string            # Matches if commit's body is containing one of the given values.
 Default is emtpy.
 ```

 - Adding a new workflow (eg: `.github/workflows/gh-release.yaml`) with the content as below: